 Casey of Casey Maura– a woman of exceptional style.

 What’s going to speak the most out of the outfit you’re wearing?
 Is it your dress print?
 Your crazy novelty pin?
 Your bakelite bangles?
 Your crazy hat?
-I’m ALL for crazy, loud, and novelty print.
-But the thing that keeps you from looking costumey is picking ONE statement thing.
-Maybe two.
-But certainly not more than three.
-For example- crazy hat, crazy brooch, solid dress- works.
-Crazy hat, crazy print dress, crazy brooch- doesn’t work in general (sure, there are the rare exemptions).
+If you have a piece you really want to be noticed, plan your outfit around that specific piece.
 If in doubt, keep it simple.
+A solid background for a statement brooch always looks classy.
 Sometimes red lipstick is enough of a statement in itself.

 Me at a living history event in San Diego.
 I’m wearing trousers, a comfy blouse, flat shoes, and sunglasses, because I knew I was going to be active that day.